What does a Account Manager do?

 - Bachelor's degree in Business, Marketing, or a related field.

-- 3-5 years of experience in account management or a similar role.
+- Minimum of 3-5 years of experience in account management or a similar role.

-- Proven track record of meeting and exceeding sales targets.
+- Proven track record of achieving sales targets and managing client relationships.

 Is becoming a Account Manager a good career path?